buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 }

 ```
-Feel free to change the values of the configuration (leave the section and key names alone) and see the results.
+Feel free to change the values of the CustomData configuration (leave the section and key names alone, just change the values) and see the results.
 For an explanation of `UpdateFrequency.Once`, see [Continuous Running No Timers Needed](https://github.com/malware-dev/MDK-SE/wiki/Continuous-Running-No-Timers-Needed).

 ### Type Conversions